Yellowknife City Council has decided to build a new climbing wall in the Yellowknife Fieldhouse. Woo hoo!

 How would this benefit the City of Yellowknife and the public (aka tax payers)?

-- The City would gain a new piece of recreation infrastructure with very low operating costs.
+- The City will gain a new piece of recreation infrastructure with very low operating costs.

-- The wall would draw more people to the Fieldhouse and increase usage of the facilities already there.
+- The wall will draw more people to the Fieldhouse and increase usage of the facilities already there.

 - Based on the YKCC’s experience running our gym, we believe the project could pay for itself in 4-5 years if usage fees are set appropriately.
 That is a simple return on investment of 20-25%.